StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 ### Registers
 A __register__ is a location in the CPU hardware that stores a value.
 When the CPU needs to store data for later, the registers are the fastest place to store and retrieve the data.
 Every assembly operation interacts with the registers in some way.

 CPUs have a handful of registers available.
-In ARM CPUs, registers are named with the format `rX`, where `X` is the 0-indexed register number.
+In ARM CPUs, registers are named with the format `rX`, where "X" is the 0-indexed register number.
 The DS's CPU has 16 registers numbered from `r0` to `r15`, and each can store up to 32 bits (4 bytes) of data for a total of 512 bits (64 bytes) of data.

 `r15` is a special register called the __program counter__ (__PC__ for short).
 This register holds the address to the next instruction to be loaded, and is incremented by 4 automatically after an instruction is loaded (instructions are 4 bytes long).
 This causes assembly to be executed line-by-line.
 It is possible to set the PC's value, which will cause the CPU to jump to the new address and begin executing code there; this is used for constructs like conditional statements, loops, and function calls.
 The CPU loads instructions slightly ahead of when it executes them, so the PC may be a few instructions ahead of the instruction currently being executed.